Tanja-Franke/church-website/README.md

 - An Interactive hero-image
 - Donation button linke to PayPal
 - A blog page
-- A log in section for members and pastors to add materials/
+- A log in section for members and pastors to add materials

-[Back to top] (# The-Way-,-the-Truth-&-the-Life-Church)

 ## Naming Convention